mazenhadjali/mazenhadjali/README.md

 I am currently an engineering student specializing in **Software Engineering** at the **EPI Digital School** in Sousse, Tunisia.
 I am passionate about **web development**, and eager to contribute to innovative projects as part of my final internship with the goal of transforming this opportunity into a pre-employment position.

 I have experience in developing modern web applications, APIs, and working with **microservices** architecture.
-I’m comfortable with both frontend and backend technologies, including **ReactJS**, **Spring Boot**, and **MongoDB**.
+I’m comfortable with both frontend and backend technologies, including **ReactJS**, **Spring Family**.
 I'm always looking for new challenges that can enhance my skills and provide real-world impact.

 ---